Valbou/Python_API_Consumer/README.md

 ![License LGPLv3](https://img.shields.io/badge/license-LGPLv3-blue "License LGPLv3")
 ![Python v3.7](https://img.shields.io/badge/python-v3.7-blue "Python v3.7")

-This basic API consumer was originally created to easily consume a Django REST Framework API from a PyQT application on a Raspberry Pi.
+This API consumer was originally created to easily consume a Django REST Framework API from a PyQT application on a Raspberry Pi.
+This, with the goal to achieve this in a similar way to Django ORM use.

 ## Dependencies
 * asyncio